 4 Venues for Matches

 a.
-Matches will normally be played on a 'home' or 'away' basis, but the 'away' side can demand a neutral venue if the relevant county boundaries are not contiguous.
+Matches will normally be played on a 'home' or 'away' basis, but the 'away' side can insist on a neutral venue if the relevant county boundaries are not contiguous.
 It is the responsibility of the 'away' team to organise the agreed neutral venue, but the costs of the venue will be shared.
-This demand should be made to the 'home' side at least six weeks before the match is due to take place (except in the case of the October match, when the request must be made as soon as possible when the fixtures are known.
+This insistence on a neutral venue should be conveyed to the 'home' side at least six weeks before the match is due to take place (unless the match date is less than eight weeks after publication of the fixture,, when the request must be made as soon as possible when the fixtures are known).
 It is expected that Counties will have regard to the convenience of visiting teams when arranging venues.

 b.
-The 'home' captain should contact the 'away' captain by 'phone to offer his choice of venue well before the event.
+The 'home' captain should contact the 'away' captain by 'phone /email to offer his choice of venue well before the event.
 That person should then send full details of confirmation in writing to reach the 'away' captain at least two weeks before the match.

 c.
-The U18 and U16 Jamboree’s shall be held at a venue of the organising County.
+The U18 and U16 Jamborees shall be held at a venue of the organising County.

 d.
-All correspondence relating to these competitions should be sent by email or first-class mail.
+All correspondence relating to these competitions should be sent by email.

 5 Dates of Matches